 Shoah Memorial Trail in Luxembourg City

-The two-hour Shoah Memorial Trail in Luxembourg City offers an insight into the wiping out of Jewish life in Luxembourg by Nazi Germany.
+The two-hour Shoah Memorial Trail in Luxembourg City offers an insight into the eradication of Jewish life in Luxembourg by Nazi Germany.

-The non-profit association MemoShoah Luxembourg initiated this memorial trail so that the fate of the approximately 4000 Jews who lived here on the day of the German invasion will be remembered.
-The path leads past well-known and lesser-known places that played a key role in Luxembourg with regard to the Shoah.
+MemoShoah Luxembourg asbl created this memorial tour to ensure that the fate of the approximately 4,000 Jewish women and men who lived in Luxembourg on the day of the German invasion is not forgotten.
+The trail passes by well-known and lesser-known places that played an important role in the Shoah in occupied Luxembourg.

 Duration